irvanrahadhian/sync-resync/README.md

 If you use this code or derive work from it, please provide appropriate attribution:

 1. Link back to this repository
-2. Credit the original creator (your name/username)
+2. Credit the original creator irvanrahadhian
 3. Maintain the same license

 Example attribution: